tundish/pyoncannon/yardstick/openrc/skel.rst

 Root account
 ------------

-On first boot, the editor available will be very basic.
+On first boot, the `vi` editor available to us will be very basic.
 It reads the `.exrc` file only.

 `/root/.exrc`::